 So after this protracted and very Italian start to our holiday it was slightly confusing to wake, tired, jet lagged and feeling slightly blurry round the edges, to find that we were in France!
 Guadeloupe was once a French Colony and is now actually a Département (Region) of France.
 The currency is the Euro and French is the official language (although Créole is used in daily life), laws and institutions the same in both places.
 This slight feeling of otherworldliness was further enhanced because the only thing we really knewabout Guadeloupe was that it is also the fictional island of Saint Marie, setting for our favourite winter escapist TV programme ‘Death in Paradise’, which for some reason has a British policeman installed as the Detective Inspector onFrench island…...

-So as the sun came up we watched the low islands go by and admired the yachts, flying their tricolour ensigns, anchored in the bay.
-Beyond them, hidden in cloud, were the slopes of the volcanic hills that stood between us and a rum punch in TV’s ‘Katherine’s Bar’…..
+So as the sun came up we watched the low islands do by and admired the yachts anchored in the bay flying their tricolour ensigns.
+Beyond them, hidden in cloud, the slopes of the volcanic hills that stood between us and a rum punch in TV's 'Katherine’s Bar'.....

 I’ve been told variously that the cathedral was designed by Eiffel, that it was designed by his friend Picq but built by Eiffel's own team of engineers and also that it has nothing to do with Eiffel at all!
 So I will leave that for you to investigate, either way it is definitely worth seeing the interior although it is in need of some repair as you can see from the added traffic cones in the pictures.